emi-arcioni/cocos-backend-challenge/README.md

 ## Project Setup

 1. Clone the repository

+1. Create a `.env` file in the root directory by copying the `.env.example` file, and complete the `.env` file with the correct database credentials

-2. Install dependencies
+1. Install dependencies
     ```bash
     $ npm install
     ```

-3. Create a `.env` file in the root directory by copying the `.env.example` file

-4. Complete the `.env` file with the correct database credentials
+### Migrations
+Although there is a post-install script that runs the database migrations and syncs the portfolios, it's recommended to run the migrations manually to ensure everything is set up correctly.

-5. Run the database migrations
+1. Run the database migrations
     ```bash
     $ npm run migration:run
     ```